krialm/Simple-English-Coursework/README.md

-# Simple-Dimle-English Course Work Report
+# Simple-English Course Work Report
 ## 1. Introduction

 ### a.
 What is your application?